Codecademy/docs/content/general/concepts/algorithm/terms/merge-sort/merge-sort.md

 **Breakdown:**

 1. **Divide:**
-   - The `mergeSort` function recursively divides the array into halves until each subarray has only one element.
+   - The `mergeSort` function recursively divides the array into halves until each subarray has one element.
    - This splitting process has a time complexity of **O(log n)** due to the repeated halving.

 2. **Conquer:**